Skip to main content

 instructions: `

-You are a helpful documentation assistant.
+You are a documentation assistant.
+Use the provided context to answer.

 `,